In Demand Career Spotlight Series – Clinical Assistant

 A clinical assistant is an important member of a healthcare team.
 They perform a variety of tasks to support physicians and other medical professionals in treating patients.
-While a medical administrative assistant works in the front desk area, maintaining electronic health records and performing other administrative duties, a clinical assistant works closely with patients.
+While a medical administrative assistant works in the front desk area, maintaining electronic health records and performing other administrative duties, these professionals work closely with patients.
 A successful clinical assistant must be a good communicator, calm under pressure and able to multitask.
-No two days in the life of a clinical assistant are going to be exactly alike, so a candidate must be able to be versatile.
+No two days in the life of this career are going to be exactly alike, so a candidate must be able to be versatile.

 The responsibilities of a clinical assistant include: